awsdocs/amazon-emr-management-guide/doc_source/emr-studio-admin-permissions.md

-# Permissions required to create and manage an EMR Studio<a name="emr-studio-admin-permissions"></a>
+# Administrator permissions to create and manage an EMR Studio<a name="emr-studio-admin-permissions"></a>

 ## About the required EMR Studio permissions<a name="emr-studio-about-admin-permissions"></a>

-These permissions described on this page let you create and manage EMR Studios\.
-Before you create an Amazon EMR Studio, make sure you have these permissions\.
+The IAM permissions described on this page let you create and manage an EMR Studio\.
 For detailed information about each required permission, see [Permissions required to manage an EMR Studio](#emr-studio-admin-permissions-table)\.

 ## Prerequisites<a name="emr-studio-admin-permissions-prereqs"></a>